 - in the case of a subsidiary company, details of each director of a holding or parent company

 - determine who holds a position of authority within your corporate structure or trust

-- each person lodging a PID will be contacted by SA Police to have their fingerprints taken.
+Each person applying for approval will be contacted by SA Police to have their fingerprints taken.
 Alternative arrangements can be made for people who live in remote or isolated areas, interstate or overseas.

 Identify positions of authority

-It is your responsibility to ensure that all persons who occupy a position of authority within your corporate structure or trust be approved by the commissioner.
+It's your responsibility to ensure that anyone in position of authority within your corporate structure or trust is approved by the commissioner.
 This includes:

 - a sole-trader or persons in a partnership